bluefrg/parsecsv/README.md

 # ParseCsv

+> :warning: **This is the old unsupported master branch**: You should not be referencing this branch directly, and it only exists for projects still referencing `dev-master`.

 Extend PHP's native CSV parsing from the [SplFileObject](https://secure.php.net/manual/en/class.splfileobject.php) class but provide features to use the first row's values as keys on the remaining rows.